Tommy Cash (rapper): Modelling and fashion week stunts

 At the Diesel Fall/Winter 2023/24 show in Milan, Tommy Cash dressed as a cleaning lady with a mop and bucket.

-During Paris Fashion Week 2023, Tommy Cash dressed as Anna Wintour at the special event by Isamaya Lips.
+During Paris Fashion Week 2023, he dressed as Anna Wintour at the special event by Isamaya Lips.
 For the Paco Rabanne fashion show, he filled his face with piercings.
 Next day, rapper wore a prosthetic vagina and claded in tight "Sue Me" tanktop at Rick Owens' fashion show.
 On 7 March 2023, he arrived half-asleep, wearing a pristine bedspread and several pillows on his back, at the Y/Project fashion show and, in slippers and blue pajamas, took his front row seat.

 In June 2023, Tommy Cash dressed as a contemporary version of French mime artist Marcel Marceau, promoting the new collaboration "Crocs x MSCHF", during the Rick Owens' runway show in Paris.
-At Marine Serre's Spring 2024 show, Tommy appeared wearing a Cousin Itt-style head-to-toe blonde hair suit.
+At Marine Serre's Spring 2024 show, he appeared wearing a Cousin Itt-style head-to-toe blonde hair suit.
 He then attended the Jean Paul GaultierxJulien Dossena haute couture show in a nude muscular suit.
 He also went to the Doublet show dressed as a dining table replete with sea food, glasses and candles.

 In the autumn of 2023, at Diesel's Spring/Summer 2024 show in Milan, Tommy Cash arrived to the event dressed as a homeless person.
 Elliot Hoste of Dazed, opined: "Cash's homeless cosplay wasn't clever, it was dumb and offensive".
 According to Tommy Cash himself, he did not wear the outfit to cause a stir, as he had wanted to raise awareness instead.

-Tommy Cash appeared carrying a sky-high stack of designer boxes and shopping bags at the Maison Margiela Artisanal Couture Spring 2024 show.
+He appeared carrying a sky-high stack of designer boxes and shopping bags at the Maison Margiela Artisanal Couture Spring 2024 show.
 As part of Paris Fashion Week 2024, at the Vetements Womenswear show, he dressed in an inflatable latex outfit.

 Artwork

-Tommy Cash works in different mediums, including music, video, photo installation, sculpture, painting, ready-made and merchandise.

-In 2019, Tommy Cash and Rick Owens held a joint exhibition, titled "The Pure and the Damned", at Kumu art museum in Tallinn.
+Tommy Cash works in different mediums, including music, video, photo installation, sculpture, painting, ready-made, and merchandise.
+In 2019, he and Rick Owens held a joint exhibition, titled "The Pure and the Damned", at Kumu art museum in Tallinn.
 Tommy Cash exhibited his own sperm, self-portrait with a pregnant womb, and self-designed bread-based slippers among other artworks.
 In September 2020, Cash's artworks were presented at the Cosmoscow international fair in Moscow, Russia.
 In 2022, Tommy Cash presented a solo show with Temnikova & Kasela gallery at Paris Internationale, France.
 The booth was set up as a tribute to a Russian cartoon, Cheburashka, that had nuclear clouds billowing out from its ears, titled "Nukerashka".
 In May 2024, his project "Nukerashka" was presented at "Rayon Jouets" exhibition at Hangar Y in Meudon, France.
+"Nukerashka" sculpture is found at Mia Hotel & Glamping, Saaremaa, Estonia.